-- Joined DWS in 2006; previously worked as a Director, Engineering and Business Development at Calpoint LLC from 2001-2004. - Portfolio Manager: New York. - BS and MS, University of Washington, Seattle; MS and MBA, Carnegie Mellon University.
+- Joined DWS in 2006; previously worked as a Director, Engineering and Business Development at Calpoint LLC from 2001-2004. - Head of Investment Strategy Liquid Real Assets: New York. - BS and MS, University of Washington, Seattle; MS and MBA, Carnegie Mellon University.